 Residents in the parishes that voted “no” will still be able to travel to parishes where sports betting is legal.

-Other ways to gamble legally in the Pelican State include gaming at more than 20 land-based casinos, as well as the Louisiana Lottery.
-Daily Fantasy Sports are now legal as well, and the Louisiana Gaming Control Board is currently accepting applications from sportsbook brands.
+Other ways to gamble legally in the Pelican State include gaming online when mobile sports launch as well as the Louisiana Lottery, which also receives a license.
+Daily Fantasy Sports are now legal as well.
+The Louisiana Gaming Control Board is currently accepting applications from sportsbook brands.

 Because Louisiana bettors will have up to 20 different online sportsbooks to choose from, there’s no telling what else will come to the state.
 But we do know that these brands will be among the first available in the Pelican State: